Financial essentials

 What does a diversified portfolio look like?

-At a very high level, a well-diversified portfolio could be composed of a mix of:
+At a high level, a well-diversified portfolio typically includes a mix of the following asset types:

 - Equities – includes individual company stock, mutual funds, and Exchange-Traded Funds or (ETFs).
 Equities provide the opportunity for higher growth but are more volatile than other types of assets.